What is Breast Lift Surgery?

 How Is the Breast Lift Procedure Performed?

-There are three breast lift incisions.
+There are three breast lift incision options.
 The first is around the areola (the dark skin around the nipple).
 The second is around the areola and down to the breast crease, and the third is around the areola, down to the breast crease, and then horizontally across the breast crease in either direction.

 After the incision is made, the breast tissue will be lifted along with the nipple and the areola.
 Excess skin above the nipple can be brought around the nipple and below it, to lift the nipple position.
 Any remaining extra skin will be removed.
 The surgeon can also decrease the size of the areola by removing a portion of it along the outer rim.